 Matthew – We also went to the top of the Marina Bay Sands to see the view.
 It was surreal!

-Martin – The chocolate mousse filled pastries from the conference
+Martin – The chocolate mousse filled pastries from the conference were amazing.

 Matthew laughed uncontrollably and did not answer the question.

 Martin – Of course!